Terms and conditions

 12. Cancellation

-Your invoice needs to be cancelled within 3 business days from approval.
+Your invoice must be cancelled within three business days of approval.
 If the project is cancelled after this date, you will be charged the fees incurred from the services already undertaken.

 13. Collection and Disclosure of Personal Information (Privacy Policy)